benchmark-action/github-action-benchmark/README.md

 steps to check benchmarks from multiple tools, please give `name` input to each step to make each benchmark results identical.

-Please see the above ['Examples' section](#examples) to see live workflow examples for each language.
+Please see the above ['Supported Languages & Examples' section](#supported-languages--examples) to see live workflow examples for each language.

 If you don't want to pass GitHub API token to this action: